sussii/k12.interncamp.assignment.book/content/60_Day8_9_Assignment/_index.md

 ---
-title: "Day4-5: from MAXCU to TSP"
+title: "Day8-9: Project for Quantum Method"
 chapter: true
-weight: 40
+weight: 60
 ---

-# Day4 Assignment
+# Day6 Assignment

-Day4 is for ramping up.
+Day6 is for ramping up.
 No hurry.

 ### Learning Objcetives
 - Get familiar with AWS Products